uzh/ddm/docs/source/user/researcher_interface.rst

 Instructions
 ++++++++++++

-Instructions can either be defined on the level of a *Donation Blueprint* or a *Zip Container*.
+Instructions can either be defined on the level of a *Donation Blueprint* or a *Blueprint Container*.

 Instructions consist of one or more instruction pages that can be freely edited by the researcher.
 Instructions will automatically be displayed in the participant-flow.

-If a *Donation Blueprint* is part of a *Zip Container*, the instructions defined on the *Zip Container* will take precedent over the instructions defined on the Blueprint-level (i.e., the latter will not be shown).
+If a *Donation Blueprint* is part of a *Blueprint Container*, the instructions defined on the *Blueprint Container* will take precedent over the instructions defined on the Blueprint-level (i.e., the latter will not be shown).